 4. Try Emotions Charades

-Charades is one of my favorite emotional regulation games.
+Charades is one of my favorite emotion regulation games.
 It not only is fun but helps kids in a non-defensive way to identify and role play emotions.
 This can be very helpful when your deeply feeling kid is very sensitive.

 Observing other people's emotions is also essential to improve your ability to regulate them.
 The easiest way to do this is to watch the people around you.
 You will get the same impact by modifying the classic games of charades, where emotions are acted out with visual cues for older children to identify.